Roy LICHTENSTEIN (1923-1997)

 In his first pop artwork, Roy questions the art.
 Donald Duck is fishing.
 His rod is bending, and he invites Mickey Mouse : "Look Mickey, I've hooked a big one".
 Mickey knows that the fish is under water, and in fact there is nothing for him to see.
 He's right: the hook got attached to the jacket of his friend.
 This seminal work, 122 x 175 cm, was given in 1990 by the artist to the National Gallery of Art.

-The painting for sale by Christie's in New York on November 8, graphite and oil on canvas 121 x 121 cm, was made in the same year as the Look Mickey, and is also inspired by a magazine picture.
+A graphite and oil on canvas 121 x 121 cm was made in the same year as the Look Mickey, and is also inspired by a magazine picture.
 We see the eye of a man through a peephole.
 Obviously puzzled, he states, "I can see the whole room and there's nobody inside."
 The man denies the existence of the viewer, like Mickey denied the reality of the fish.

-This work is estimated $ 35M.
+It was sold for $ 43M from a lower estimate of $ 35M by Christie's on November 8, 2011.
 It is illustrated in the second position in the article shared by the Wall Street Journal.
+Please watch the video shared by the auction house.

 Look Mickey by Roy Lichtenstein in 1961 is the turning point of modern art.
 The picture is figurative, popular (with Disney's characters) impossible (animals that mimic humans), burlesque, and even animated by its text which assesses what has gone before and what will happen afterwards.